BlueBrain/Currentscape/README.md

 The code in this package is able to reproduce the currentscape figure in the susmentioned article, including the labels, ticks and legend.

+### Installing currentscape

+Currentscape can be pip installed with all its dependencies with the following line:

+    pip install -i https://bbpteam.epfl.ch/repository/devpi/simple/ currentscape[all]

+This install the currentscape module and its dependencies, as well as the dependencies needed for the current extraction, and for the example reproducing the currentscape plot from the original paper.
+You can also select the dependencies you want by putting them into the brackets instead of 'all' (If you want multiple dependencies, you have to separate them by commas).
+The available dependencies are:

+- extract_currs
+- example

+Do not put any brackets if you just want to plot currentscapes, and are not interested in current extraction, or the original example.

+Note that you also have the possibility of using [BluePyEModel](https://bbpgitlab.epfl.ch/cells/bluepyemodel) (which can call currentscape) to extract the currents and plot currentscapes.

 ### Loading currentscape in Python

 After installing currentscape, your PYTHONPATH environment variable should normally